Top

 Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

-With Royalist-turned-Commonwealth-spy Thomas Faithly tracking the bear, Seeker investigates its victim.
-The trail leads from Kent’s coffee house on Cornhill, to a German clockmaker in Clerkenwell, to the stews of Southwark, to the desolate Lambeth Marshes where no one should venture at night.
+Seeker, though, is preoccupied by the discovery of the body of a man ravaged by a bear – creatures not seen in the capital since bear baiting was banned.
+The hunt for the killer leads from Kent’s coffee house on Cornhill, to a German clockmaker in Clerkenwell, to the desolate Lambeth Marshes where no one should venture at night.

-When the two threads of the investigation begin to join, Seeker realises just what – and who – he is up against.
-The Royalists in exile have sent to London their finest mind and greatest fighter, a man who will stop at nothing to ensure the Restoration.
-Has Seeker finally met his match?
+As the motivation behind the murder becomes clearer, Seeker realises just what – and who – he is up against.
+The Royalists in exile have sent to London their greatest fighter, a man who will stop at nothing to ensure the Restoration.

 Reviews